 How to Propose A Session

 While there is no limit to the types of sessions you can offer or will see at ProductCamp Atlanta, there are a few formats that sessions can typically be grouped into.
 Remember, you can choose any format you like and you aren’t limited to the formats discussed here.
-This list is intended to help you come up with creative ideas, not to constrain you!
+This list is intended to sponsor creativity, not offer constraints!

 - Panel Discussion - This popular format is usually led by a moderator and a panel of 3-5 topical experts.
 The panelists may or may not give an opening statement on the session topic, but the majority of the session is a Q&A facilitated by the moderator, using a combination of prepared questions and impromptu questions from the audience.
 The most successful panel discussions have a well defined topic, and rely heavily on audience questions.